Royal Doulton: Architectural ceramics

 By this time Doulton was popular for stoneware and ceramics, under the artistic direction of John Slater, who worked with figurines, vases, character jugs, and decorative pieces designed by the prolific Leslie Harradine.
 Lambeth continued to make studio pottery in small quantities per design, often in stoneware and typically ornamental forms like vases, while Burslem made larger quantities of more middle market bone china tablewares and figures.
-By 1904 over 1,200 people were employed at Burslem alone.
+By 1904 over 1,200 people were employed at Burslem.

 The retirement and death of Sir Henry Doulton, both in 1897, led to the company going public at the start of 1899.